sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

 ### The Value add?

 - Outcomes/Results over tooling
-- Accelerate onboarding through flexibility
+- Accelerate onboarding through flexibility of tools
-- Developer Happiness
-- Moving the organization towards BYOD
+- Moving the organization towards potientially examining BYOD
+- Driving crowd source collaboration

 --

-### The Changes Happening
+### Continuing Improvements

+Let's experiment what we support to drive results quicker.
+Technology constantly improves, so let's see how we can adopt them.

+--

 #### Worldwide OS